squinkylabs/SqHarmony/docs/phasepatterns.md

 #### All inputs mono except rib trigger input is polyphonic

-In this case the common clock input get split, and the onset of the IRB ramps will be different for each.
+In this case the common clock input get split, and the onset of the RIB ramps will be different for each.
 But the will share the same rib settings.
 So that shift amounts will all be "the same", but will start moving at different times.